-- Keep basketball devices at least 12 feet from the edge of pavement
+- Keep basketball devices at least 12 feet from the edge of the pavement

-- Do not park cars in driveways within 12 feet of edge of pavement
+- Do not park cars in driveways within 12 feet of the edge of the pavement

 - Do not relocate snow from driveways and sidewalks into the paved street.
 This is in violation of Ohio law and will cause a hazardous condition on the street (ORC, Chapter 55)

-- Fences should not be within 12 feet of the edge of pavement
+- Fences should not be within 12 feet of the edge of the pavement

-- Remove all non-permanent seasonal items from within 12 feet of edge of pavement
+- Remove all non-permanent seasonal items from within 12 feet of the edge of the pavement

 - Trim trees so that branches do not extend beyond the back of the curb